Technological change: Modeling technological change

 Technological change itself is often included in other models (e.g. climate change models) and was often taken as an exogenous factor.
-These days TC is more often included as an endogenous factor.
+These days technological change is more often included as an endogenous factor.
 This means that it is taken as something you can influence.
 Today, there are sectors that maintain the policy which can influence the speed and direction of technological change.
-For example, proponents of the Induced Technological Change hypothesis state that policymakers can steer the direction of technological advances by influencing relative factor prices and this can be demonstrated in the way climate policies impact the use of fossil fuel energy, specifically how it becomes relatively more expensive.
+For example, proponents of the induced technological change hypothesis state that policymakers can steer the direction of technological advances by influencing relative factor prices and this can be demonstrated in the way climate policies impact the use of fossil fuel energy, specifically how it becomes relatively more expensive.
 Until now, the empirical evidence about the existence of policy-induced innovation effects is still lacking and this may be attributed to a variety of reasons outside the sparsity of models (e.g. long-term policy uncertainty and exogenous drivers of (directed) innovation).
-A related concept is the notion of Directed Technical Change with more emphasis on price induced directional rather than policy induced scale effects.
+A related concept is the notion of directed technical change with more emphasis on price-induced directional rather than policy-induced scale effects.

 Invention

-The creation of something new, or a "breakthrough" technology.
+Invention is the creation of something new, or a "breakthrough" technology.
 This is often included in the process of product development and relies on research.
 This can be demonstrated in the invention of the spreadsheet software.
 Newly invented technologies are conventionally patented.

 Diffusion

-Diffusion pertains to the spread of a technology through a society or industry.
+Diffusion is the spread of a technology through a society or industry.
 The diffusion of a technology theory generally follows an S-shaped curve as early versions of technology are rather unsuccessful, followed by a period of successful innovation with high levels of adoption, and finally a dropping off in adoption as a technology reaches its maximum potential in a market.
 In the case of a personal computer, it has made way beyond homes and into business settings, such as office workstations and server machines to host websites.

 Technological change as a social process

 Underpinning the idea of a technological change as a social process is a general agreement on the importance of social context and communication.
 According to this model, technological change is seen as a social process involving producers and adopters and others (such as government) who are profoundly affected by cultural setting, political institutions, and marketing strategies.

 In free market economies, the maximization of profits is a powerful driver of technological change.
-Generally, only those technologies that promise to maximize profits for the owners of incoming producing capital are developed and reach the market.
-Any technological product that fails to meet this criterion - even though they may satisfy important societal needs - are eliminated.
+Generally, only those technologies that promise to maximize profits for the owners of income producing capital are developed and reach the market.
+Any technological product that fails to meet this criterion – even though they may satisfy important societal needs – are eliminated.
 Therefore, technological change is a social process strongly biased in favor of the financial interests of capital.
 There are currently no well established democratic processes, such as voting on the social or environmental desirability of a new technology prior to development and marketing, that would allow average citizens to direct the course of technological change.